Ethan Allen: Memorials

 Allen's final home, on the Onion River (now called the Winooski River), is a part of the Ethan Allen Homestead and Museum.
 Situated in Burlington, Allen's homestead is open for viewing via guided tours.

 Two ships of the United States Navy were named USS Ethan Allen in his honor, as were two 19th-century fortifications: a Civil War fort in Arlington County, Virginia and a cavalry outpost in Colchester and Essex, Vermont.
 The Vermont Army National Guard's facility in Jericho, Vermont is called the Camp Ethan Allen Training Site.
 A statue of Allen represents Vermont in National Statuary Hall of the United States Capitol.
 A city park in the Montreal borough of Mercier–Hochelaga-Maisonneuve commemorating his capture bears his name.

 The Spirit of Ethan Allen III is a tour boat operating on Lake Champlain.
 Allen's name is the trademark of the furniture and housewares manufacturer, Ethan Allen Inc., which was founded in 1932 in Beecher Falls, Vermont.
-The Ethan Allen Express, an Amtrak train line running from New York City to Burlington, Vermont, is also named after him.
+The Ethan Allen Express, an Amtrak train running from New York City to Burlington, Vermont, is also named after him.

 The Ethan Allen School was added to the National Register of Historic Places in 1988.